Your health and diet

 There are no magic foods when it comes to easing arthritic pain but if you’re looking for a diet to help with arthritis, try including some of the below ingredients in your meals.

 By this we mean broccoli, Brussel sprouts and cabbage, all of which are packed with sulforaphane which is known to slow cartilage damage in joints which has been caused by osteoarthritis.
 This research was carried out 2013 and whilst it is only an early study, it can’t hurt to increase your green vegetable intake.

-Fish which are packed with healthy fats like salmon, tune and trout help fight inflammation and boost the health of your heart.
+Fish which are packed with healthy fats like salmon, tuna and trout help fight inflammation and boost the health of your heart.
 If you can include this type of fish into your diet twice a week then your body will thank you for it and it will help keep down the painful inflammation associated with arthritis.
 If you really aren’t a fish eater then ask your doctor about an omega-3 supplement.

 Garlic is an ingredient which is easy to incorporate into a wide range of meals and it is great if you’re trying to alleviate symptoms of arthritis as it contains a compound called diallyl disulphide.
 Research has found that this compound may have an effect in limiting cartilage damaging enzymes and this includes those which are prevalent in osteoarthritis.